stijn-dejongh/lovecraft_public_domain/raw_converts/ee.md

   Evidently my tact was not great enough, for his response shewed fresh irritation.

-   "&lsquo;Sure,' are you?
+   ""Sure,' are you?
 Nice, mild, conservative assurance!
 Cursed lot you care--  but you'll soon know!
 Why, damn you, all the good there ever will be in that electric chair will have been stolen from me.
 The ghost of Nezahualpilli told me that on the sacred mountain.
 They watched, and watched, and watched-- "